uber/nebula.gl/docs/api-reference/modes/overview.md

 * `steps` (optional):  `x <number>`
   * If steps: `x` means the circle will be drawn using `x` number of points.
+* `dragToDraw` (optional):  `boolean`
+  * If `true`, user can click and drag instead of clicking twice.
+Note however, that the user will not be able to pan the map while drawing.

 ## [DrawEllipseByBoundingBoxMode](https://github.com/uber/nebula.gl/blob/master/modules/edit-modes/src/lib/draw-ellipse-by-bounding-box-mode.js)

 User can draw a new ellipse shape `Polygon` feature by clicking two corners of bounding box.

+### ModeConfig

+The following options can be provided in the `modeConfig` object:

+* `dragToDraw` (optional):  `boolean`
+  * If `true`, user can click and drag instead of clicking twice.
+Note however, that the user will not be able to pan the map while drawing.

 ## [DrawEllipseUsingThreePointsMode](https://github.com/uber/nebula.gl/blob/master/modules/edit-modes/src/lib/draw-ellipse-using-three-points-mode.js)